briancpark/numc/README.md

 ### `int sub_matrix(matrix *result, matrix *mat1, matrix *mat2)`
 Also very simple for the naive solution.
 Will be explained how it was sped up in Task 4.
 ### `int mul_matrix(matrix *result, matrix *mat1, matrix *mat2)`
-Naive solution was a bit trick to implement, as we realized that trying to multiply a matrix by itself would scribble data from the original matrix and overwrite it.
+Naive solution was a bit tricky to implement, as we realized that trying to multiply a matrix by itself would scribble data from the original matrix and overwrite it.
 Thus, we had to allocate another temporary array during matrix operation.
 ### `int pow_matrix(matrix *result, matrix *mat, int pow)`
 Naive solution used just a for loop of `mul_matrix()`.
 ### `int neg_matrix(matrix *result, matrix *mat)`